code-423n4/2022-02-jpyc/README.md

 #### ERC1967Upgrade.sol
 The contract is from [EIP1967](https://eips.ethereum.org/EIPS/eip-1967).
-It standardise where proxies store the address of the logic contract they delegate to, as well as other proxy-specific information.
+It standardizes where proxies store the address of the logic contract they delegate to, as well as other proxy-specific information.

 #### ERC1967Proxy.sol
 This is the Proxy contract.
 It is from OpenZeppelin's library.
 It needs implementation contract's address `_logic` and `_data` to be initialized.